prototypefund/iconet-Foundation-funkwhale/CONTRIBUTING.rst

 2. If working on an issue, assign yourself to the issue.
 Otherwise, consider open an issue before starting to work on something, especially for new features.
 3. Create a dedicated branch for your work ``42-awesome-fix``.
 It is good practice to prefix your branch name with the ID of the issue you are solving.
 4. Work on your stuff
+5. [Optional] Consider running ``yarn lint`` in ``front`` if you changed something there.
+Consider fixing some linting errors in the files you touched.
-5. Commit small, atomic changes to make it easier to review your contribution
+6. Commit small, atomic changes to make it easier to review your contribution
-6. Add a changelog fragment to summarize your changes: ``echo "Implemented awesome stuff (#42)" > changes/changelog.d/42.feature``
+7. Add a changelog fragment to summarize your changes: ``echo "Implemented awesome stuff (#42)" > changes/changelog.d/42.feature``
-7. Push your branch
+8. Push your branch
-8. Create your merge request
+9. Create your merge request
-9. Take a step back and enjoy, we're really grateful you did all of this and took the time to contribute!
+10. Take a step back and enjoy, we're really grateful you did all of this and took the time to contribute!

 Changelog management
 --------------------